-What is the "Grand Oral"
+What constitutes the "Grand Oral"?

-From now on, the “Grand Oral” examination is based on the students’ experience during their final year off-campus semester, whether it be an internship, a study period abroad, a Master’s thesis, a personal project or any one of the specific projects in place in certain Schools.

-From their experience, students must extract a research question that draws on the core subjects they studied during their Master’s.
+Sciences Po’s emblematic “Grand Oral” examination draws on the students’ experience during their final year off-campus semester, whether it be an internship, a study period abroad, a Master’s thesis, a personal project or any one of the specific projects in place in certain Schools.
+Students must select one particular issue with a connection to the core subjects studied during their Master’s.

-In order to pass the “Grand Oral”, which has been given extra weight as a compulsory requirement for obtaining a degree (see article 44 of the Academic Rules and Regulations, PDF, 136 Ko), students must now achieve at least a pass mark (minimum of 10/20).
+In order to pass the “Grand Oral” exam, which is one of the compulsory requirements for obtaining a degree (see article 44 of the Academic Rules and Regulations, PDF, 136 Ko), students must achieve at least a 50% mark (minimum of 10/20).
 Repeat sessions will be held for students who do not achieve this during the initial exam.

-Kinds of "Grand Oral"
+Types of "Grand Oral"

-- If the candidate’s off-campus experience takes the form of an internship, the ‘Grand Oral’ will consist of an oral presentation based on an executive summary (see below)
+- If the candidate’s off-campus experience takes the form of an internship, the “Grand Oral” will consist of an oral presentation based on an executive summary (see below).

-- If the candidate’s off-campus experience takes the form of a thesis, the ‘Grand Oral’ will consist of a viva voce presentation to defend the thesis.
+- If the candidate’s off-campus experience takes the form of a thesis, the “Grand Oral” will consist of a viva voce presentation to defend the thesis.
 The form this will take is decided by each School.

-- If the candidate’s off-campus experience takes the form of another type of educational project, the ‘Grand Oral’ will consist of an oral presentation of the project itself.
+- If the candidate’s off-campus experience takes the form of another type of educational project, the “Grand Oral” will consist of an oral presentation of the project itself.
 The form this will take is decided by each School.

 Duration of the “Grand Oral”